-These meetings are provided for under Section 26 of the Employment Relations Act 2000 (ERA).
+The Union meetings are provided for under Section 26 of the Employment Relations Act 2000 (ERA).
 Union members are entitled to attend at least two paid union meetings during any year and the ERA (s26) sets a number of rules around these meetings.
 The Education Act 1989 has additional requirements on boards.
-In some cases the relevant collective agreement will contain provisions.
+In some cases, the relevant collective agreement will contain provisions.

 - The union must make such arrangements with the employer as may be necessary to ensure that the school remains open for instruction during any union meeting, including, where appropriate, an arrangement for sufficient union members to remain available during the meeting to enable the school to remain open for instruction.

-- Employees are required to return to work as soon as practicable at the end of the meeting, but the employer is not obliged to pay any union member for a period longer than 2 hours in respect of any meeting (which includes travel time to and from the meeting).
+- Employees are required to return to work as soon as practicable at the end of the meeting.

 - The union must provide the employer with a list of members who attended the meeting and also advise the duration of the meeting.